VirgilSecurity/virgil-sdk-php/docs/keys.md

 ### <a name="example-8"></a> Example 8: Reset a Public Key

-> The purpose is to reset a User’s Public Keys data if the User lost his/her Private Key.
+> Reset a User’s Public Keys data if the User lost his/her Private Key.

 > **Note:**

 > After action invocation the user will receive the confirmation tokens on all his confirmed UDIDs.
-The Public Key data won’t be updated until call persistKey() action is invoked with token value from this step and confirmation codes sent to UDIDs.
-The list of UDIDs used as confirmation tokens recipients will be listed asuser_ids response parameters.
+The Public Key data won’t be updated until the call persistKey() action is invoked with the token value from this step and confirmation codes sent to UDIDs.
+The list of UDIDs used as confirmation tokens recipients will be listed as user_ids response parameters.

 ```php
 <?php